cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 In the OpenAthens case,
 users are authenticated via
 an identity provider,
-which would be the library.
+which would be the library
+or the broader institution
+(and usually via some
+other software service).
 The library provides identification by connecting to its organization's identity management system,